 PS 102.
 Black Africa 800 A.D. to the Present.
 9 units (2-0-7).
 Topics relating to the origins of Americans of African descent, including African empires such as Ghana and Songhai, the Slave Trade, and the emergence of independent nations.
-Emphasis will be given to Western Africa and there will be African lecturers.
 Instructors: Munger, in collaboration with Scudder and Bates.

 PS 110 ab.
 Political Modernization and Development.
 9 units (3-0-6); second, third terms.
 The first term is devoted to the general literature in the field; the second, to case studies of African nations; e.g., Nigeria and Zaire.
-Topics will include: the nature and origins of political change, the formation of new elites and pressure groups, the erosion of traditional sources of power, the integrative role of political symbols, and the role of parties and bureaucracies in managing the process of change.
 Instructor: Bates.

 PS 115.
 Seminar on National Security.
 9 units (2-0-7).
-The object of this course is to afford an opportunity to study some of the problems faced by the U.S. Government in the world today.
 Consideration will be given to such matters as the process of policy formation within the government, the relationship of disarmament and arms control to defense policy, and the role of international organizations in the development of an orderly world society.
 Instructor: Elliot.

 PS 118.
-Democratic Theory.9 units (3-0-6); third term.
+Democratic Theory.
+9 units (3-0-6); third term.
 This course will raise several types of questions and answer none.
 Is it possible to have a democracy; how ought citizens to act in a democracy; how do democratic governments and citizens of democratic politics actually behave; and is a democratic government necessarily just?
 Instructor: Ferejohn.